-Severe bleeding is a life-threatening emergency.
+Types of Bleeding and How to Treat Them: Severe bleeding is a life-threatening emergency.
 Major blood loss can lead to hemorrhagic shock and the collapse of the cardiovascular system.
-In this First Aid blog, we will discuss three types of bleeding you may encounter at home, in the workplace, and even in public places.
+This First Aid blog will discuss three types of bleeding you may encounter at home, in the workplace, and even in public places.

-In medical terms, bleeding is referred to as ‘hemorrhage.’
+In medical terms, bleeding is referred to as a ‘hemorrhage.’

 Before we proceed with the three types of bleeding, it is good to know how much bleeding is an emergency.

 The average adult ranges having between 8 to 12 pints of blood, depending on their height and body size.
-Children have lesser blood (about 1 pint), and they cannot afford to lose the same amount of blood as an adult.
+Children have less blood (about 1 pint), and they cannot afford to lose the same amount of blood as adults.

 Three Types of Bleeding